ProfessionalLinuxUsersGroup/course-books/docs/contributing.md

 A notably useful workflow provided by Git is the `git worktree`.
 This allows the instantion of multiple working directories within a repository that point to a particular branch for any number of reasons without needing to clone the base respository separately.

 Suppose one worktree is created to work on feature "x" on branch feat, and a separate worktree is implemented for bug "y" on branch 'bug', all localized in the same repository.
+A git worktree could even be utilized to quickly checkout a pull request in its own separate directory within the repository facilitating downstream commands like pushing over changed files to a host for testing.

 Git worktree [documentation](https://git-scm.com/docs/git-worktree).